 The preparation of the consolidated financial statements in accordance with GAAP involves significant judgements and assumptions and require estimates about matters that are inherently uncertain.
 These judgments affect our reported amounts of assets and liabilities and our disclosure of contingent assets and liabilities at the dates of the consolidated financial statements and the reported amounts of revenue and expenses during the reporting periods.
 With different estimates or assumptions, materially different amounts could be reported in our consolidated financial statements.
 Additionally, other companies may utilize different estimates that may impact the comparability of our results of operations to those of companies in similar businesses.
-We consider our accounting policies over investments in real estate and revenue recognition to be our critical accounting estimates.
-See Note 2 "Summary of Significant Accounting Policies" to the consolidated financial statements in this Quarterly Report on Form 10-Q for further descriptions of such critical accounting estimates along with other significant accounting policy disclosures.
+We consider our accounting policies over investments in real estate and revenue recognition to be our critical accounting estimates in this Quarterly Report on Form 10-Q for further descriptions of such critical accounting estimates along with other significant accounting policy disclosures.